RichardJohnNowell/bristol_cyber_security/README.md

 <!--- begining of validation section --->
 ## Validation
- A new set of validation folders with images were uploaded on the 6th February 2023.
+ A new set of validation folders with images were uploaded on the 6th and 7th February 2023.
 They can now be found here:
     <ul>
         <li><a href="https://github.com/RichardJohnNowell/bristol_cyber_security/tree/main/assets/bcs_images/BSC_Nu_Validation_Folder_6th_march" title="New validation folder" target="_blank" rel="noopener">W3 validations</a>
         </li>